Upper Generalization Bounds for Neural Oscillators: Introduction

 In this study, the neural oscillator consisting of a second-order ODE followed by an MLP is considered.
 Its upper PAC generalization bound for approximating causal and uniformly continuous operators between continuous temporal function spaces and that for approximating uniformly asymptotically incrementally stable second-order dynamical systems are established.
 In Section \ref{sec2}, the neural oscillator architecture is introduced, some necessary assumptions are outlined, and the established theoretical approximation bounds of the neural oscillator in \citet{huang2025upper} are briefly reviewed.
 The newly derived theoretical generalization bounds of the neural oscillator are also informally provided in Section \ref{sec2} to facilitate understanding.
-In Section \ref{sec3}, the formal statements of two theorems that establish the generalization bounds for the neural oscillator, accompanied by the supporting lemmas essential for their proofs, are provided.
-These generalization bounds reveal that constraining the Lipschitz constants of the employed MLPs in the loss function can improve the generalization capability of the neural oscillator.
-In Section \ref{sec4}, a numerical study based on a Bouc-Wen nonlinear system under stochastic seismic excitation validates the power laws of the established estimation errors with respect to the sample size and time length, and confirms that constraining the MLPs' matrix and vector norms can improve performance of the neural oscillator under limited training data.
+In Section \ref{sec3}, the formal statements of two theorems that establish the generalization bounds for the neural oscillator, accompanied by the supporting lemmas essential for their proofs, are provided. { In addition, by leveraging the Kantorovich-Rubinstein duality, the established generalization bounds are extended to the squared Wasserstein-1 distances between the probability measures of quantities of interest calculated from the temporal output functions of the target causal operators and the corresponding learned neural oscillators.} These generalization bounds reveal that constraining the Lipschitz constants of the employed MLPs in the loss function can improve the generalization capability of the neural oscillator.
+In Section \ref{sec4}, { numerical studies based on a Bouc-Wen nonlinear system under stochastic seismic excitation validate} the power laws of the established estimation errors with respect to the sample size and time length, and confirms that constraining the MLPs' matrix and vector norms can improve performance of the neural oscillator under limited training data.